NASA spacecraft rockets toward sun for closest look yet

 “I really have to turn from biting my nails in getting it launched, to thinking about all the interesting things which I don’t know yet and which will be made clear, I assume, over the next five or six or seven years,” Parker said on NASA TV.

+Thomas Zurbuchen, NASA’s science mission chief, was thrilled not only with the launch, but Parker’s presence.

+“I’m in awe,” Zurbuchen said.
+“What a milestone.
+Also what’s so cool is hanging out with Parker during all this and seeing his emotion, too.”

-The Parker probe will start shattering records this fall.
-On its very first brush with the sun, it will come within 15.5 million miles (25 million kilometers), easily beating the current record set by NASA’s Helios 2 spacecraft in 1976.
-By the time Parker gets to its 22nd orbit of the sun, it will be even deeper into the corona and traveling at a record-breaking 430,000 mph (690,000 kilometers per hour).
+Parker, the probe, will start shattering records this fall.
+On its very first brush with the sun, it will come within 15.5 million miles (25 million kilometers), easily beating the current record of 27 million miles (43 million kilometers) set by NASA’s Helios 2 spacecraft in 1976.
+Zurbuchen expects the data from even this early stage to yield top science papers.

 Nothing from Planet Earth has ever hit that kind of speed.